Bayocean (motor yacht): Power plant

+Preparation for service

-Preparation for serviceBayocean was not ready for service upon launch.
+Bayocean was not ready for service upon launch.
 Among other things, the engines were not yet connected to the propeller shafts.
-Additinonally, Bayocean could not legally transport paying passengers until a certificate was issued by the United States Steamboat Inspection Service.
+Also, Bayocean could not legally transport paying passengers until a certificate was issued by the United States Steamboat Inspection Service.
 Local inspectors Fuller and Edwards refused to grant an approval certificate to Bayocean until certain changes, characterized as "minor" in a news report, had been made.
 These changes included installing ventilators to the engine room, providing an access route (called a "companionway") forward of the pilot house, and other modifications.

 Publicity type of events were undertaken prior to entry into formal service.
-On May 31, 1911, Bayocean's owners offered a free trip to Tillamook Bay and back, any time during that summer, for the person who could present to the company the best photograph of the launching of the yacht, provided they also made available the negative on demand for the company's publicity use.
+On May 31, 1911, Bayoceans owners offered a free trip to Tillamook Bay and back, any time during that summer, for the person who could present to the company the best photograph of the launching of the yacht, provided they also made available the negative on demand for the company's publicity use.

 The yacht was involved in the 1911 Portland Rose Festival.
 On Monday, June 5, 1911, leading a flotilla of motor boats from the Astoria Motorboat Club in a river parade, Bayocean acted as the "King's Barge" for "Rex Oregonus", the titular head of the Rose Festival.

 In the week of June 1, 1911, Bayocean was used as the flagship for the Oregon state championship swimming races, to be held Friday, June 9, at a course in the Willamette Riverof the dock of the Portland Railway, Light, and Power Company, upriver from the Hawthorne Bridge.
 The races, which were sponsored by the Multnomah Amateur Athletic Club, were scheduled to start at 2:00 pm, with Bayocean picking up the board of directors of the club, and their wives and friends at 1:00 pm at the Joseph Supple dock, and then proceeding to a position along the race course.